quiltdata/cellxgene-mcp/TESTING_STRATEGY.md

 # Testing Strategy for CELLxGENE Census MCP Server

+> **⚠️ NOTE: Tests are temporarily disabled** - The test framework is in place but execution is currently skipped.
+Tests will be re-enabled once the underlying issues are resolved.

 ## 🎯 Overview

 This document outlines our comprehensive testing strategy to ensure all MCP tools work as expected.
 We've implemented a multi-layered testing approach that covers unit testing, integration testing, protocol compliance, and continuous integration.